 An xv6 process consists of user-space memory (instructions, data, and stack) and per-process state private to the kernel.
 Xv6 time-shares processes: it transparently switches the available CPUs among the set of processes waiting to execute.
-When a process is not executing, xv6 saves its CPU registers, restoring them when it next runs the process.
+When a process is not executing, xv6 saves the process's CPU registers, restoring them when it next runs the process.
 The kernel associates a process identifier, or PID, with each process.

-A process may create a new process using the fork system call.
-Fork gives the new process exactly the same memory contents (both instructions and data) as the calling process.
-Fork returns in both the original and new processes.
+A process may create a new process using the fork system call. fork gives the new process an exact copy of the calling process's memory, both instructions and data. fork returns in both the original and new processes.
 In the original process, fork returns the new process's PID.
 In the new process, fork returns zero.
 The original and new processes are often called the parent and child.